Network Topology and Communication-Computation Tradeoffs in Decentralized Optimization

 \subsection{The strongly convex case}

 The error decrease of $1/\sqrt{T}$ with the number of iterations $T$ is, in general, the best possible rate for dimension-independent convex optimization \cite{nemyud}.
-However, under the stronger assumption that the underlying functions $f_i(\cdot)$ are strongly convex with Lipschitz-continuous gradients, gradient descent will converge geometrically.
-Until recently, however, there were no corresponding distributed protocols with a geometric rate.
+Under the stronger assumption that the underlying functions $f_i(\cdot)$ are strongly convex with Lipschitz-continuous gradients, gradient descent will converge geometrically.
+Until recently, however, there were no corresponding decentralized protocols with a geometric rate.

 Significant progress on this issue was first made in \cite{extra}, where, over fixed undirected graphs, the following scheme was proposed: with the initialization Here, for simplicity, we continue with the assumption that the functions $f_i(\cdot)$ are from $\R$ to $\R$.
-The matrices $W$ and $\widetilde{W}$ are two different appropriately chosen symmetric stochastic matrices compatible with the underlying graph; for example, $W$ might be taken to be the Metropolis matrix with $\widetilde{W} = (I+W)/2$.
+The matrices $W$ and $\widetilde{W}$ are two different, appropriately chosen, symmetric stochastic matrices compatible with the underlying graph; for example, $W$ might be taken to be the Metropolis matrix and $\widetilde{W} = (I+W)/2$.
 It was shown in \cite{extra} that this scheme, called EXTRA, drives all nodes to the global optimal at a geometric rate under natural technical assumptions.

-The EXTRA update of Eq.~(\ref{extra}) looks rather mysterious at first glance.
-Moreover, without a good intuition for what it is doing, it is difficult to extend it to time-varying or directed graphs (the original proof in \cite{extra} only covered fixed graphs).
-Progress on this question was made in \cite{diging}, which besides providing a geometrically convergent method in the time-varying/directed cases, gave an intuitive explanation for why EXTRA works.
-Indeed, \cite{diging} observed that the scheme is a special case of the EXTRA update of Eq.~(\ref{extra}).
-Here the initialization $x^0$ can be arbitrary, while $y^0 = \nabla f(x^0)$.
-The matrices $W^k$ are doubly stochastic.
-Moreover, Eq.~(\ref{diging}) has a natural interpretation.
+\ao{It is not immediately obvious how to extend the EXTRA update to handle time-varying directed graphs; the original proof in~\cite{extra} only covered static, undirected graphs.
+Progress on this question was made in~\cite{diging} which, in addition to providing a geometrically convergent method in the time-varying and directed cases, also provides a new intuitive interpretation of EXTRA.} Indeed, \cite{diging} observes that the scheme